 Picture this, your evening routine begins.
-You’ve got your earplugs ready and the TV volume on low and you’re mentally preparing for your partner to wake up every hour on the hour due to having symptoms like loud snoring, choking or gasping during the night.
+You’ve got your earplugs ready and the TV volume on low and you’re mentally preparing for your partner to wake up every hour on the hour due to symptoms like loud snoring, choking or gasping during the night.

 If this wasn’t hard to imagine and sounds like reality…you may be on your way to Sleep Divorce.